 Chia Seeds

-✅ Rich in Omega-3 Fatty Acids – Great for brain and heart health.
+✅ Rich in Omega-3 Fatty Acids – Commonly used for brain and heart health.

 ✅ High in Fiber – Aids digestion and keeps you full longer.